BodenmillerGroup/SCPathology_publication/README.md

 R:
 Downstream analysis was performed using R pipelines.
 The R analysis is divided into one notebook for the analysis of the first TMA of 281 patients from University Hospital Basel and a second one for comparison and analysis of the second multi-core cohort from Univerity Hospital Zurich.
 All input data required to reproduce the figures of this publication are available on Zenodo(10.5281/zenodo.3518284).
 The BaselTMA and ZurichTMA folders contain the input data for the respective R pipelines.

+Important notes when working with the data provided on Zenodo:
+- The single-cell data provided for downstream R analysis is already spillover corrected.
+- The single-cell masks that were generated using CellProfiler do not always have sequential single-cell labels.
+Every now and then an ID is skipped.
+This can cause issues in histoCAT and therefore the single cells are automatically relabelled sequentially during loading into histoCAT.
+We exported the single-cell data for downstream R analysis from histoCAT and therefore the single-cell labels are the newly assigned sequential ones and match the labels in the histoCAT sessions.
+However, the original mask files that are also provided here still contain the original labels from CellProfiler.
+Therefore, for matching the single-cell data provided here directly to the masks (e.g. for visualization of single-cell features on the image outside of histoCAT), the single-cell labels in the mask need to be relabelled sequentially first.